The Cholesterol Myth

 The Benefits of Saturated Fat & Cholesterol

-According to Dr. Mary Enig, PhD, an expert in lipid biochemistry, her extensive research on the roles of saturated fat and cholesterol in our bodies and the intake of these compounds in our diet(8):
+Most doctors are uneducated on this topic and continue to teach the cholesterol myth.
+But according to Dr. Mary Enig, PhD, an expert in lipid biochemistry, her extensive research on the roles of saturated fat and cholesterol in our bodies and the intake of these compounds in our diet(8):

 1. Cell Membrane Health: Saturated fatty acids and cholesterol constitute at least 50% of the cell membranes.
 They are what gives our cells necessary stiffness and integrity.